RosieBarrows/4ch-py/README.md

 Repeat this step for the RA using ra.vtk.

-Finally, select the apex of the RAA (right atrial appendage) and save the 3 coordinates of this point in ${heart_folder}/raa_apex.vtx
+Finally, select the apex of the RAA (right atrial appendage) and save the 3 coordinates of this point (with spaces in between each coordinate) in ${heart_folder}/raa_apex.vtx

 Within the ./parfiles/etags/ folder: